likitha-shankar/Linux-Security-Agent/PRESENTATION_SCRIPT.md

 > "Let me share the quantitative results from my evaluation.

 > **Performance:**
-> - The system processes **26,270 syscalls per second** with zero measured CPU overhead and zero memory overhead.
+> - The system processes **10-20,000 events per second** with <5% measured CPU overhead and zero memory overhead.
 This is production-ready performance.
 > - ML inference latency is 23.5 milliseconds on average.
 That's fast enough for real-time detection.
 > - I've tested it with 15+ concurrent processes without any performance degradation.

 > **Detection Accuracy:**
-> - The ML models achieved a **perfect F1 score of 1.0** - that's 100% precision and 100% recall on the test set.
+> - The ML models achieved almost **a perfect F1 score of 1.0** - that's 100% precision and 100% recall on the test set.
 > - ROC AUC of **0.9998** - essentially perfect discrimination between normal and anomalous behavior.
 > - Optimal threshold is 65.0 on the 0-100 risk score scale.